About the EASL Love Your Liver Impact Projects...

 Value creation at EASL does not stop at its members, partners, and delegates.
-EASL is committed to providing a lasting, positive impact on the lives of those who are connected to our events, as well as all the people living and working in the communities who host them.
-EASL Impact projects are designed to leave a lasting impression of sustainable action and healthy change.
+EASL is committed to providing a long lasting, positive impact on the lives of those who are connected to its events, as well as all the people living and working in the communities who host them.

-The projects were covered by various national press outlets within the UK and abroad.
+The projects were covered by various press outlets worldwide.
 EASL used the media momentum to address liver health, prevention, early detection, and stigma more broadly with public readers across Europe.

 Dissemination & Recognition

 ICCA Community Forum

 Shared insights and inspired delegates at the ICCA Community Forum in Lausanne, Switzerland 2022 on the importance of creative impact and adding social value to medical congresses.

 At ICCA Annual Congress 2022 in Krakow, Poland, the EASL impact projects were presented as a case study on the success of measuring social impact and driving change in host destinations and won a Shark Tank Pitch.

 Geneva International Association Forum Presentation